Reebok All Terrain Super 2.0 Review Facts

 The All Terrain Super 2.0 has excellent traction on almost any surface.
 The design of the outsole and aggressive lugs make it a favorite with Tough Mudder runners.
-The square lugs shed mud well which helps keep the shoes light.
+The lugs do a great job shedding mud, which keeps the shoe light.
 The shoe does well on most slippery surfaces

 as well as wood, rubber, grass, hay, and uneven terrain.
 The sticky tread on the interior of the outsole is designed to optimize its grip for rope climbs whether the runner locks both feet onto the rope or uses a hook method with the lugs of the shoe.
 The tread is also efficient in traversing steep walls and other wooden obstacles.

 Compared to its OCR competitors, the All Terrain Super 2.0 is a fairly flexible shoe.
 The thin midsole and pliable upper allows for natural foot movement.
-The placement of the lugs and grooves in the forefoot of the outsole let the shoe bend and flex as needed without impeding the runner’s stride.
+Moreover, the lugs and the grooves are placed on the outsole in such a way that lets the shoe bend and flex when the runner needs it to, without disrupting his or her stride.

-The All Terrain Super 2.0 is a neutral shoe that is fairly stable despite its narrow design.
-A low heel drop helps with with ankle stability as the foot moves through the running cycle.
+The All Terrain Super 2.0 is a neutral but fairly stable shoe, despite its narrow design.
+A low heel drop helps keep the ankle stable during the running cycle.
 The sticky rubber of the outsole provides excellent traction and allows for good stability while running on flat surfaces.
-This same technology also provide stability on bumpy and uneven trails, mud, and slippery surfaces making the shoe a true all terrain mode of transportation.
+This same technology also provides stability on bumpy and uneven trails, mud, and slippery surfaces making the shoe a true all-terrain mode of transportation.

 With a heel-to-toe drop of 5mm, the All Terrain Super 2.0 has a minimalist feel without sacrificing protection from rough terrain.
 The low heel drop

 helps with ankle stability which is needed in narrow, fast shoes.
-Many runners claim low drop shoes help them run faster and give them better ground feel.
+It is well-known that many runners prefer low-drop shoes because they allow for faster running and better ground feel.